dud014/gpu-util/README.md

 gpu-util
 ========

 This project provides a GPU idle manager that keeps NVIDIA GPUs busy with a dummy CUDA workload when they would otherwise be idle.
-The manager monitors GPU usage via `nvidia-smi` and stops the dummy workload as soon as another process starts using the GPU.
+The manager runs continuously, polling `nvidia-smi` at a configurable interval, and stops the dummy workload as soon as another process starts using the GPU.
+When the external workload finishes, the manager automatically relaunches the dummy workload so the GPU utilisation stays elevated during the next idle window.

 ## Components